thoughtspot/thoughtspot.github.io/_admin/setup/add-SSL-for-LDAP.md

 To add the SSL certificate for LDAP:

 1. Follow the instructions from your certifying authority to obtain the certificate.
-This is usually sent by email or available for download.
+This is usually sent via email or available by download.
 2. Copy the certificate to ThoughtSpot:

     ```